Syncano/syncano-js/tutorials/Quickstart.md

 });
 ```

-Please note that all objects that belong to an `Instance` require the `instanceName` property in the configuration object.
+Please note that all objects that belong to an `Instance` (like the `Class` in this example) require the `instanceName` property in the configuration object.